-This past year, we’ve spent a lot of time talking about “mobile-first.”
-As we shared back in February, it’s time we stop thinking of “mobile” as mobile.
-That’s to say, a “smartphone” is so much more than just a “smart” “phone,” and it is certainly used as much more than a “mobile” device.
-We are far beyond the first iPhone era.
-So, why are so many email marketers still treating the iPhone as the “secondary” experience?
-It’s time we acknowledge that many emails will only be opened on a mobile device.
+Over the past year, we’ve focused a lot on “mobile-first.”
+As we mentioned back in February, we need to stop viewing “mobile” as just that.
+A “smartphone” is much more than a “smart” “phone,” and it serves many purposes beyond being a “mobile” device.
+We have moved on from the early iPhone days.
+So, why do many email marketers still see the iPhone as the “secondary” experience?
+It’s time we recognize that many emails will only be opened on a mobile device.

-Not only do smartphones function as many people’s primary computing device; their phones, along with their data plans, are the only way they get online.
-How does your perspective of reaching people change when you force yourself to believe that your customer will only see your email on their phone, and that anything you ask them to do based on that email (shop, watch a video, complete a survey) will be done on their mobile device?
+Smartphones are not just the main computing device for many; for some, their phone and data plan are the only way to access the internet.
+How does your view of connecting with people shift when you consider that your customer will only check your email on their phone, and anything you ask them to do from that email (like shop, watch a video, or fill out a survey) will be done on their mobile device?

 Adopt This Attitude.
 Win In 2017.